gitlabhq/gitlabhq/doc/administration/monitoring/performance/prometheus.md

 After you have [enabled Prometheus](#configuring-prometheus), you can visit `<your_domain_name>:9090` for the dashboard that Prometheus offers by default.

+>**Note:**
+Currently if SSL has been enabled, you will not be able to access Prometheus on the same hostname as GitLab due to HSTS.
+Accessing via another method with a different hostname like SSH should be possible.

 The performance data collected by Prometheus can be viewed directly in the Prometheus console or through a compatible dashboard tool.